erizov/Professor/semester_10/lecture_65_llm_training_advanced/gradient_checkpointing/README.md

 ❌ **WRONG**: "Gradient Checkpointing is too complex to understand" ✓ **CORRECT**: Gradient Checkpointing can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*